dad3zero/pygame_discovery/README.md

-# pygame_discovery
+# Pygame Discovery

-A personal PyGame discovery repo
+This is a personal PyGame discovery project.
+I will use to track my discovery with the framework